Safer Internet Day 2019: Putting the spotlight on online safety in your school

-With Safer Internet Day coming up on the 6th February, now is the perfect time to reflect on how your school is promoting online safety.
+With just one week to go until Safer Internet Day on the 5th February, now is the perfect time to reflect on how your school is promoting online safety.

 Pupil powered online safety

 Young people are often incredibly knowledgeable about technology and the online world, so why not use that expertise to your advantage?
 Peer-to-peer and youth-led activities run by pupils are a fantastic and popular way to spread online safety messages.
-For Safer Internet Day at Brooke School their digital leaders will be ‘organising a range of differentiated and interactive activities for students throughout school’ whilst at Dunbar Grammar School pupil ambassadors will be visiting local primary schools to ‘teach mini lessons’.
+For Safer Internet Day at St John Bosco RC Primary School the Digital Leaders are conducting a questionnaire of pupils and will present the finding to parents in a session about online safety.
+At King's Ely Junior School the Digital Leaders are running a whole school assembly which will encourage safer digital use to all pupils.

 Get Parents Involved

 Make sure online safety messages are making it home by getting parents involved.
 You might want to consider holding a session specifically for parents or have activities that children and parents can do together.
-At Eastfield Infants and Nursery School they’re holding a drop-in session for parents, whilst Hendre Infants School are giving pupils the opportunity to ‘demonstrate to their parents how they keep themselves safe online’.
+At Royal Cross School for Deaf Children they will be running online safety activities for the whole school, as well as having workshops for parents.
+At Eastover Primary School parents and cares have been asked to make a ‘gameplan’ with their children.

 Use Safer Internet Day to reinforce Online Safety Messages

 Safer Internet Day is a great opportunity to really put a spotlight on online safety in your school.
-But remember, anything you choose to do on the 6th February should form part of ongoing coverage of online safety issues.
+But remember, anything you choose to do on the 5th February should form part of ongoing coverage of online safety issues.
 Make sure pupils understand the importance of staying safe online throughout the whole year by returning to the topic regularly.
 You could also think about having a dedicated online safety display, a school charter or online safety rules which everyone agrees to follow or an online safety tip of the week in your school newsletter.
-At Little Aston Primary they’re using Safer Internet Day as an opportunity to ‘create a new school internet safety poster’, whilst at Feniscowles Primary their priority is to ‘reinforce the messages frequently given out in school’.

 Free resources from the UK Safer Internet Centre

 For a range of engaging and up-to-date ideas for your class, then the UK Safer Internet Centre have specially designed a selection of free-to-download education packs.
-These packs are available for ages 3-7s, 7-11s, 11-14s and 14-18s.
+These packs are available for ages 3-7s, 7-11s, 11-14s, 14-18s as well as an extra pack with guidance for educators.
 Each pack includes lesson plans, posters, presentations, quick activities and more.
 There’s even a pack for parents and carers to do at home!
-You can also take a look at the SIDTV films produced to complement the Education Packs and focussing on this year’s theme of healthy online relationships and digital wellbeing.
+You can also take a look at the SIDTV films produced to complement the Education Packs and focussing on this year’s theme of permission and consent online.